 What happens if the beneficiary doesn't want to continue his or her education?

 If that's the case, you have a couple of options.
 You can stay invested in case he or she decides to attend school later, as there's no age limit on using the money.
 Or you can change the beneficiary to an eligible family member.

 You can also withdraw the money for other uses.
 However, a 10% penalty tax on earnings (as well as federal and state income taxes) may apply if you withdraw the money to pay for nonqualified expenses.

 How can I use the money in a 529 account?

-No. Your 529 account can be used to pay for qualified higher-education expenses at any eligible educational institutions, including:
+Your NY 529 account can be used to pay for qualified higher education expenses at any eligible educational institutions, including:

 - Postsecondary trade and vocational schools.

 - Registered and certified apprenticeship programs.

 In addition, although you'll be investing in a 529 plan sponsored by the State of New York, the student can attend any eligible educational institution in the United States or abroad.